-In some ways, it’s nothing new.
+In some ways, that’s nothing new.
 Anna, Anne, Annie, and Ann alternated their tours in the Top 100, and many appeared in the Top Ten.
-Classic choices like Abigail and Alice enjoyed their time in the sun, too.
+Classic choices like Abigail and Alice enjoyed plenty of time in the sun, too.
 But today, it’s not just the traditional picks.
-In facts, the Anns are at something of a lowpoint, and names like Agatha and Antonia fail to make the current Top 1000 at all.
+In fact, the Anns are at something of a low-point, while former staples like Agatha and Antoinette fail to make the current Top 1000 at all.

 Read on for more girl names starting with A, from the current chart-toppers to names you might not have considered.

 Sweetly vintage, Amelia was popular in the late nineteenth century.
 But it’s even more popular today.
 Perhaps it’s the combination of antique style with the image of high-flying, world-changing aviator Amelia Earhart.

 Short on letters, big on style.
 Ava carries all the glamour of Hollywood’s Ava Gardner, but still feels spare and minimalist.
 Bonus?
 It’s a palindrome: spelled the same forwards and backwards.